Do Koreans Celebrate Christmas? 5 Strange Korean Christmas Traditions to Know About

 Church Services

 That makes it easy to find special church services that celebrate the religious aspect of this holiday, if that’s what you’re after.
-There are Christmas services to be found all over Korea during Christmas, but the Midnight Mass at Myeongdong Cathedral is one of the most attended.
+There are special services to be found all over Korea during Christmas, but the Midnight Mass at Myeongdong Cathedral is one of the most attended.

 You can attend midnight mass at Myeongdong Cathedral by ⓒ Lee Beomsu, Korea Tourism Organization